MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-mandatory-multifactor-authentication.md

 Use the followng resources to find users who sign in with and without MFA:

 - To export a list of users and their authentication methods, use [PowerShell](https://aka.ms/AzMFA).
-- If you run queries to analyze user sign-ins, use the application IDs of the [applications](#applications) listed previously.
+- If you run queries to analyze user sign-ins, use the application IDs of the [applications that require MFA](concept-mandatory-multifactor-authentication.md#applications).

 ## Migrate user-based service accounts to workload identities